kszapsza/allegro-intern-recruitment/README.md

 > :warning: **Important!** Before running the application, make sure you have configured `GITHUB_TOKEN` environment
 > variable (either in OS or IDE), containing GitHub authorization token (without `Bearer` prefix).
 Application will fail
-> to start with undeterminate variable!
+> to start with indeterminate variable!

 ### From terminal

 * Clone this repository (`git clone https://github.com/kszapsza/allegro-intern-recruitment.git`).
-* Make sure you have installed Java ≥11 and Gradle, and `JAVA_HOME` is set in OS env variables.
+* Make sure you have installed Java ≥11 and Gradle (and if `JAVA_HOME` is set in OS environment variables).
 * Open local project directory in any terminal.
 * Build the project: `./gradlew build`.
 * Finally, run built project: `./gradlew bootRun`.
+* You can also run tests with `./gradlew test` command.

 ### From IntelliJ IDEA

 * Clone this repository, either manually or from IDE itself (*Get from VCS*).
 * Wait for symbols to index, then run Gradle build task.
 * Run main application class entry point (`AllegroInternRecruitmentApplication.main()`).
+* You can also run tests by right-clicking test module and selecting *Run*.

 ## API documentation